Skip to content

 Lecture 03.
 Make the Repository Your Single Source of Truth

 Your team's architecture decisions are scattered across Confluence, Slack, Jira, and a few senior engineers' heads.
 For humans this barely works — you can ask a colleague, search chat history, dig through docs.
+If all else fails, you can corner someone in the break room.
 But for an AI agent, information that's not in the repository simply does not exist.

 Anthropic's long-running agents documentation echoes this: persistent state is a necessary condition for long-task continuity.
 Cross-session knowledge recoverability directly determines task success rates.
 And this state must exist in the repository — because that's the only stable, accessible storage the agent has.